Improved bounds on Fourier entropy and Min-entropy: Preliminaries

-We recall some definitions and basic facts from analysis of Boolean functions, referring to~\cite{ODonnell-book, wolf:fouriersurvey} for more.
+\paragraph{Fourier Analysis} We recall some definitions and basic facts from analysis of Boolean functions, referring to~\cite{ODonnell-book, wolf:fouriersurvey} for more.
 Consider the space of all functions from $\pmset{n}$ to $\reals$ equipped with the inner product defined as

-For $S\subseteq [n]$, the character function $\chi_S:\pmset{n}\rightarrow \pmset{}$ is defined as \(\chi_S(x) \coloneqq \prod_{i\in S}x_i\).
-Then the set of character functions $\{\chi_S\}_{S\subseteq [n]}$ forms an orthonormal basis for the space of all real-valued functions on $\pmset{n}$.
-Hence, every real-valued function $f :\pmset{n}\rightarrow \reals$ has a unique Fourier~expansion
+For $S\subseteq [n]$, the character function \(\chi_S\colon\pmset{n}\rightarrow \pmset{}\) is defined as \(\chi_S(x) \coloneqq \prod_{i\in S}x_i\).
+Then the set of character functions $\left\{\chi_S\right\}_{S\subseteq [n]}$ forms an orthonormal basis for the space of all real-valued functions on $\pmset{n}$.
+Hence, every real-valued function $f \colon\pmset{n}\rightarrow \reals$ has a unique Fourier expansion